maartenba/maartenba.github.io/_posts/2017-08-01-building-a-scheduled-cache-updater-in-aspnet-core-2.markdown

 ```

 In this case, it's setting the `QuoteOfTheDay.Current` so we can use it in our ASP.NET MVC controller.
 Of course it could also [populate cache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory) or use another means of setting the data.
 I wanted to have a simple approach (see [background](#background), so this will do.

+Another thing to note: [I am using `HttpClient` wrong](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/) for the sake of simplicity.
+Go read [this post](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/).

 Next up, we'll have to register our task as well as our scheduler.
 We can do this in `Startup.cs`, simply registering it with the `IServiceCollection`.
 Let's also register the scheduler itself: